soloproyectos-docs/google-dart/README.md

 ## Dart Editor

 [Atom](https://atom.io/) is a good and free editor.
-And it has support for the dart language: https://github.com/dart-atom/dartlang
+And it has support for Dart:
+https://github.com/dart-atom/dartlang